VinzSpring/CasioBasicWrapper/README.md

 # CasioBasicWrapper

-A collection of python monads for compiling Casio-Basic scriptsin python.
+A collection of python monads for compiling Casio-Basic scripts in python.

 ## Example (read the libraray, it's self explanatory):
 ### assignments